smqd/smqd-core/README.md

 #### Client Authentication

 Every application has its own policy to authenticate client's connections.
 SMQD put this role under `AuthDelegate`.
-Application that needs to customize the policy shlould implement `AuthDelegate`.
+Application that needs to customize the authentication policy shlould implement `AuthDelegate`.
 The following code is SMQD's default AuthDelegate implimentation.

-There are three parameters for the method `authenticate`.
+There are three parameters for the method `authenticate()`.
 `clientId` represents client-id that is defined in MQTT specification.
 And `userName` and `password` are `Option` as MQTT protocol.
-If your application doesn't want to allow zero-length clientId or empty `userName`, just return `BaseNameOrpassword` otherwise return `SmqSuccess`
+If your application doesn't want to allow zero-length clientId or empty `userName`, just return `BaseNameOrpassword` instead of `SmqSuccess`

-> The AuthDelegate is called only when a client is connecting to the SMQD (e.g: mqtt client).
+> The AuthDelegate is called only when a client is connecting to the SMQD via network as mqtt client.
-> Internal publishing/subscription via SMQD api is not a subject of the authentication
+> Internal publishing/subscription by api is not a subject of the authentication

 ```scala
 class MyAuthDelegate extends com.thing2x.smqd.AuthDelegate {